sinanmohd/sds/README.md

 ## 1337x
 scraper for 1337x.to, has an optional dependency on pirowatch. if you pass "-o" as the first argument it'll print the scraped magnet link to stdin otherwise it will pass the magnet link to pirowatch

+## yts
+scraper for yts.mx, has an optional dependency on pirowatch. if you pass "-o" as the first argument it'll print the scraped torrent link to stdin otherwise it will pass the link to pirowatch

 ## vpn
 dmenu wrapper for wireguard, depends on wip